 What Do Parents Want to Know from Teachers?

 As parents invested in the education of their children, they have the right to know about matters concerning the school and the classroom.
-Also, well-informed parents are a strong manifestation of the strong connections and positive relationships between them and the teachers.
+Also, well-informed parents are a strong manifestation of our strong connections and positive relationships with them.

 Hence, as teachers, we should involve the parents in the education of the child.
 Inform them of the following things and recognize their importance in the provision of quality education for their children.

 1. We want parents to know how we support student learning.

 As empowered teachers, we are doing everything we can, to make students learn and develop skills that will prepare them for life.
 We always make ourselves available for the optimal growth and well-being of our students.

 Even in today’s health crisis, we make ways to continue to support student learning even at a distance.